 - Text Message: If you receive a text message from someone claiming to be your bank asking you to sign in, or offer up your personal information, it’s a scam.
 Banks never ask that.

-- Email: Watch out for emails that ask you to click a suspicious link or provide personal information.
-The sender may claim to be someone from your bank, but it’s a scam.
+- Email: Use caution with emails that ask you to click a suspicious link or provide personal information.
 Banks never ask that.

 - Phone Call: Would your bank ever call you to verify your account number?
 No!
 Banks never ask that.
 If you’re ever in doubt that the caller is legitimate, just hang up and call the bank directly at a number you trust.

 You've probably seen some of these scams before.
 But that doesn't stop a scammer from trying.
-For more tips on how to keep phishing criminals at bay, including videos, an interactive quiz and more, visit BanksNeverAskThat.com.
-Be sure to share the web page with your friends and family.
+For tips, videos and an interactive game to help you keep phishing criminals at bay, visit BanksNeverAskThat.com.

 If you receive a suspicious email or text: